knpuniversity/oo/knpu/episode2/battle-result-model.md

 [[[ code('d64dab1bd2') ]]]

-An man, I *hate* this kind of
-stuff.
-It's not obvious at all what's inside this `$outcome` variable or whether the keys it has now might ever be missing.
-When you see stuff like this, you need to be thinking: this is perfect for a class - something that can hold the data returned from `battle()`.
+Ah man, I *hate* this kind of stuff.
+It's not obvious at all what's inside this `$outcome` variable or whether the keys it has now might be missing or different in the future.
+When you see questionable code like this, you need to be thinking: this is perfect for a class.

 ## Creating the BattleResult Model Class

-Let's do it!
+Let's create one!
 Now, what to call this new class.
 Well, this information summarizes a battle result - let's use that - a new class called `BattleResult`:

 [[[ code('7148cfe4d6') ]]]